Portsmouth's music scene

 Life outside study

-Portsmouth has a long history of hosting famous bands such as Pink Floyd and Jimi Hendrix as well as a growing local music scene supported by dedicated venues.
+Portsmouth has a long history of hosting famous bands such as Pink Floyd and Jimi Hendrix, and a growing local music scene supported by dedicated venues.

-Study here and you can easily find yourself at a gig multiple times a week, rehearsing your own music at open mic nights, or playing at one of our music festivals for upcoming bands.
+You can easily find yourself at gigs multiple times a week, rehearsing your own music at open mic nights, or playing at one of the music festivals for upcoming bands.

 Music festivals in Portsmouth